spencercjh/codeLife/README.md

 ├───interview
 ├───kotlin
 │   ├───spring-kotlin-demo [Thymeleaf in Kotlin]
-│   └───spring-kotlin-restful-demo [RESTful API in Kotlin] ├───leetcode (deprecated)
+│   ├───spring-kotlin-restful-demo [RESTful API in Kotlin] │   └───kotlin-feature [Learn Kotlin from the perspective of a Java programmer] ├───leetcode (deprecated)
 ├───netty
 │   ├───chat-demo [chat room demo in JQuery and WebSocket with Netty]